hazelgrove/agda-popl17/README.md

 Agda File Descriptions
 ======================

-- *List.agda*, *Nat.agda*, and *Prelude.agda* describe some standard data
+- [List.agda](List.agda), *Nat.agda*, and *Prelude.agda* describe some
-   structures, helpful types, a notion of equality, and related lemmas.
+   standard data structures, helpful types, a notion of equality, and related lemmas.

 - *Hazelnut-core.agda* defines the basic syntax of Hazelnut, the static semantics, and the action semantics judgements.